douglasgscofield/bioinfo/scripts/README.md

-                  If 0, process *all* reads in the input file --wide INT    Use INT for the 'too wide' first heuristic above [47] --narrow INT  Use INT for the 'too narrow' second heuristic above [10]
+                  If 0, process *all* reads in the input file --wide INT    Use INT for the 'too wide' first heuristic above [47] --narrow INT  Use INT for the 'too narrow' second heuristic above [10] --verbose     Output includes the input filename followed by a TAB character

     --help | -?
 Generate this help output